gillian-guide/gillian-guide.github.io/docs/mod-dependencies.en.md

 This tool is used to load `.asi` mods (one of the most common types of GTA IV mods) into your game.
 It's multipurpose and can be used for many other games, but we will use it for GTA IV.

 !!! warning ""
+    [FusionFix](essential-modding/fusionfix.md) already includes this tool.
+!!! warning "Compatibility"
     This tool is compatible with all versions.

-    [FusionFix](essential-modding/fusionfix.md) already includes this tool.

 ???+ note "Installation"
     * Go to the [Releases](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) page.